MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 ### Modify default Start menu

 Customize the Start menu by modifying the XML that renders tiles displaying the various apps.
 Surface Hub supports a maximum of 12 tiles.
-Do not change **GroupCellWidth=8**, which is required even though Surface Hub display tiles in columns 0-5, not columns 6 and 7.

 This example adds the following [Progressive Web Apps](install-pwa-surface-hub.md) to the default XML layout.